zxexz/VCF-2-FHIR/README.md

 ## **VCF to FHIR Converter**

+### Disclaimer

+Software is available for use under an [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0), and is intended solely for experimental use, to help further Genomics-EHR integration exploration.
+Software is expressly not ready to be used with identifiable patient data or in delivering care to patients.
+Code issues should be tracked here.
+Comments and questions can also be directed to [info@elimu.io](mailto:info@elimu.io).

 ### Introduction

 VCF-2-FHIR conversion is a component of a broader project, a [FHIR](https://www.hl7.org/fhir/)-enabled genomic data server (or Genomic Archiving and Communication System, GACS), tentatively slated to be released onto github in late 2019.
 A high level model for the FHIR-enabled GACS is shown in the following figure.